Wilson's disease: Transplantation

 Liver transplantation is an effective cure for Wilson's disease, but is used only in particular scenarios because of the risks and complications associated with the procedure.
 It is used mainly in people with fulminant liver failure who fail to respond to medical treatment or in those with advanced chronic liver disease.
 Liver transplantation is avoided in severe neuropsychiatric illnesses, in which its benefit has not been demonstrated.

 Prognosis

-Left untreated, Wilson's disease tends to become progressively worse and is eventually fatal.
+If left untreated, Wilson's disease tends to become progressively worse and is eventually fatal.
 Serious complications include liver cirrhosis, acute kidney failure, and psychosis.
 Liver cancer and cholangiocarcinoma may occur, but at a lower incidence than other chronic liver diseases, and the risk is greatly reduced with treatment.
 With early detection and treatment, most of those affected can live relatively normal lives and have a life expectancy close to that of the general population.
 Liver and neurological damage that occurs prior to treatment may improve, but is often permanent.
 Fertility is usually normal and pregnancy complications are not increased in those with Wilson's disease that is treated.